energywebfoundation/ew-link-bond/README.md

 The application consists of dynamically loading modules from the configuration file.
 After loading the modules, the main thread will spawn task threads when a trigger event occurs.
 In case the main thread dies or become a zombie, it must be restarted from an external command.
 It is the system administrator task to maintain services health, therefore no mitigation technique is applied.

-A __task__ can be of any nature, although it is a best practice that it's execution is finite and it's resource usage is predictable.
+A __task__ can be of any nature, although it is a best practice that its execution is finite and its resource usage is predictable.
 This will avoid _concurrence_ between tasks and possible _deadlocks_.

 ### Modules